 The only problem is…

-Because Xanax is one of the most addictive benzodiazepine medications on the market today, you can bet that most insurance companies will also be concerned about any possible abuse of this medication.
+Additionally, because Xanax is one of the most addictive benzodiazepine medications on the market today, you can bet that most insurance companies will also be concerned about any possible abuse of this medication.

 Why do life insurance companies care if I’ve been prescribed Xanax?

-To put it simply, most of the best life insurance companies are going to “care” that an individual has been prescribed Xanax because it’s a prescription medication that is used to treat some “potentially” serious medical conditions.
+To put it simply, most of the best life insurance companies are going to “care” that an individual has been prescribed Xanax because it’s a prescription medication that is used to treat some “potentially” severe medical conditions.
 Plus, Xanax is a medication that some folks may end up abusing.

 And when…

-Because even though everything that we’ve mentioned so far sounds really bad, the truth is, lot’s of folks who have been prescribed Xanax in the past can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem will be that is may be a bit trickier to get that “Preferred” rate that everyone is looking for.
+All of these factors are “wrapped together.” you can see that having been prescribed Xanax in the past can undoubtedly complicate one’s life insurance application.
+But don’t fret, even though everything that we’ve mentioned so far sounds terrible, the truth is that lots of folks who have been prescribed Xanax in the past can and often will be able to qualify for a traditional term or whole life insurance policy.
+The only problem will be getting that “Preferred” rate everyone is looking for, which may be trickier.

 What kind of information will the insurance companies ask me or be interested in?

-- Why have you been prescribed Xanax?
+• Why have you been prescribed Xanax?

-- When were you first prescribed Xanax?
+• When were you first prescribed Xanax?

-- Who prescribed your Xanax?
+• Who prescribed your Xanax?
 A general practitioner or a psychiatrist?

-- How often do you take your Xanax?
+• How often do you take your Xanax?

-- Is Xanax the only prescription medication that you’re using to treat your pre-existing medical condition?
+• Is Xanax the only prescription medication that you’re using to treat your pre-existing medical condition?

-- Have you been given a specific diagnosis?
+• Have you been given a specific diagnosis?

-- Have you ever been hospitalized due to a pre-existing medical condition?
+• Have you ever been hospitalized due to a pre-existing medical condition?

-- Have you ever suffered from any suicidal thoughts or attempted suicide in the past?
+• Have you ever suffered from any suicidal thoughts or attempted suicide in the past?

-- If you have been diagnosed with panic disorder, are there certain “triggers” that cause your symptoms?
+• If you have been diagnosed with panic disorder, are there certain “triggers” that cause your symptoms?

-- Do you have any history of drug or alcohol abuse?
+• Do you have any history of drug or alcohol abuse?

-- Have you ever been convicted of a felony or misdemeanor?
+• Have you ever been convicted of a felony or misdemeanor?

-- Are you currently working now?
+• Are you currently working now?

-- In the past 12 months, have you applied for or received any form of disability benefits?
+• In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-While it is true that many individuals who have been prescribed Xanax to treat mild anxiety symptoms can and often will be able to qualify for a Preferred rate, those suffering from panic disorder usually won’t.
+When it comes time to try to determine what kind of “rate” an individual may be able to qualify for after having been prescribed Xanax, the primary determinant on what you might be eligible for will usually center around “why” you have been prescribed Xanax.
+This is because while it is true that many individuals who have been prescribed Xanax to treat mild anxiety symptoms can and often will be able to qualify for a Preferred rate, those who have panic disorder usually won’t.
 These individuals will typically only be able to qualify for a Standard or Normal rate.

 Which…

-When you really think about it isn’t so bad because a Standard rate is actually the rate that a “normal” individual would be expected to earn even if they weren’t diagnosed with a pre-existing medical condition like panic disorder.
+When you think about it isn’t so bad because a Standard rate is the rate that a “normal” individual would be expected to earn even if they weren’t diagnosed with a pre-existing medical condition like panic disorder.

 We should also point out that…